 Fundraising - Fundraising activities are organized by the Lake Family Resource Center Fundraising Committee and include the Wine and Chocolate Event, the Olive Festival and other small events.
+Planning for the Luau Event to be held in July 2019 began.

 2. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES